General FAQs

 How do I complete the Writing Placement Exam?

-If you're required to complete the exam, you'll be able to access it through Canvas.
+You'll be able to access the exam through Canvas.
 Full instructions can be found on the Writing Placement Exam page.

 Can I receive disability-related accommodations for the placement exam?